GeneratePress and Genesis are fully SEO optimized and can be used in multi-purpose projects.

 Is Genesis theme free?

 No, the Genesis framework isn’t free.
-You need to pay a one-time fee of about $59.95, and then you can use it on unlimited numbers of websites, and you will get lifetime updates.
+You need to pay a one-time fee of about $59.95, and then you can use it on an unlimited number of websites, and you will get lifetime updates.

 Conclusion – GeneratePress vs Genesis